 - It is important to understand why the patient is refusing a chaperone, as it may be that you could resolve these concerns to the patient’s satisfaction.
 For example, the concern may be about the identity or the role of the individual you are proposing as the chaperone.
 In this case, attempts should be made to agree an acceptable alternative with the patient.

-- In both scenarios above, the doctor must explain their concerns to the patient and, if the patient continues to refuse a hospital chaperone, document the reasons for this.
-In the case of Scenario B this may be more awkward; particularly as the reason is that she is becoming uncomfortable with the nature of the doctor-patient relationship.
+- In both scenarios above, the doctor must explain their concerns to the patient and, if the patient continues to refuse a chaperone, document the reasons for this.
+In the case of Scenario B this may be more awkward; particularly as the reason is that the doctor is becoming uncomfortable with the patient blurring the lines of the doctor-patient relationship.
 This highlights the prudence of early discussion about this concern in order to reduce the impact on the patient.
 Interestingly, a longstanding patient with whom you have a mutual rapport built up over a long period of time may feel increased vulnerability regarding intimate examinations.
 They may be more reluctant to accept a chaperone, feeling this is disloyal in some way to the doctor.

 - Consideration should be given to whether the examination needs to be carried out at that particular time.
 Could you arrange for the patient to go to another local service that day?
 Or could you arrange for the patient to come back and see another doctor – perhaps one of another gender - if the examination is not clinically urgent?
-In this circumstance, it is important to check that the patient is prepared to wait and understands the importance of returning as complaints can arise in situations where a lack of chaperone availability has led to a delay in treatment.
+If the choice of chaperone is problematic, a delay could allow time to find someone the patient would find more acceptable.
+In this circumstance, it is important to check that the patient is prepared to wait and understands the importance of returning, as complaints can arise in situations where a lack of chaperone availability has led to a delay in treatment.
 In one recent case, the doctor judged that the examination was not ‘clinically urgent’ but the patient claimed that they had experienced what they described as significant additional unnecessary suffering and distress as a result of not being examined – and therefore treated – earlier.